Mathématique: Chapter 59

 “We’re meeting someone here,” Sheppard said.

-“And this guy, or, person.
+“And this guy, or, person?
 This person you’re meeting.
+Could be a girl.
+Um.
 Are they a math person?”

-“Well, um, pro tip.
-No math guy worth his salt is going to ask for a meeting at Cambridge’s most literary coffee shop.”
+“Well, uh, pro tip: no math guy worth his salt would ask for a meeting at Cambridge’s most literary coffee shop.”

 “Thanks, but no. I’ve gotta go, but, um, one question before I do.”